1.3 21st Century Women STEM Innovators

 Rarely do elementary, middle, or high school students learn about women like Margaret Hamilton who wrote the software for the 1969 Apollo Landing and invented the term "software engineer," Annie Easley, a Black rocket scientist whose work set the stage for space shuttle launches, Radia Perlman, the "mother of the Internet" who invented an algorithm for organizing and moving data, and many more women technology trailblazers.

 Indeed, there is a lack of diversity in STEM fields in general.
 Just 3% of STEM workers are Native American, Native Hawaiian, Pacific Islander, or people who identify with 2 or more racial groups.
 Women earn more than half the bachelor's degree in health and life sciences, but far fewer in engineering and computer science (Pew Research Center, April 14, 2021).

 How many of the following women trailblazers and change makers in math, science, and technology fields did you learn about in school?

 - Ada Lovelace, Mathematician and First Computer Programmer

 - Elizabeth and Emily Blackwell, First American Women in Medicine

 - Rosalind Franklin, Molecular Biologist

-- Rachel Carson, Environmentalist and the book Silent Spring
+- Rachel Carson, Environmentalist and author of the book Silent Spring

 - Margaret E. Knight, Inventor

-In the following activities, you will explore the accomplishments of 21st century women innovators in the media and think about how to encourage more girls to pursue careers in science, technology, engineering and math (STEM).
+In the following activities, you will explore how influential women in STEM fields are, and have been, portrayed in the media and think about how to encourage more girls to pursue careers in science, technology, engineering and math (STEM).